 You can start by researching different firms online.
-Look up the attorney on the Florida Bar Association’s website to make sure the attorney remains in good standing.
-Check the attorney’s website for information about the firm.
+Look up the attorney on the Florida Bar Association's website to be sure the attorney remains in good standing.
+Check the attorney's website for information about the firm.
 Most attorneys feature their biographies on their websites.
-You can also look for referrals and recommendations by searching the attorney’s name.
+You can also look for referrals and recommendations by searching the attorney's name.

 Write down any questions you have for the attorney.
 You might find this information on the attorney's website.
 If not, when you schedule a case evaluation, you can ask the attorney your questions.